Ransomware 2026: Protect Your Australian Small Business Data

 Step 3: Notify Key Stakeholders

-• Alert your IT support team or MSP
+• Alert your IT support team or managed service provider (MSP)

 • Contact your cyber insurance provider